 5 Reasons Why a Personal Injury Lawyer Could Reject your Case

 After you’ve been involved in an accident, contacting Utah personal injury attorneys should be your number one priority.
-When looking for the correct personal injury lawyer, you begin by doing your research to find the attorney that you believe best suits your case.
-After scheduling a meeting with your Utah personal injury lawyer, even after it seems to go well, you find the attorney kindly declining to take on the case.
+When looking for the correct personal injury lawyer, you begin by doing your research to find the attorney, you believe best suits your case.
+After scheduling a meeting with your Utah personal injury lawyer, you see the attorney kindly declining to take on the case even after it seems to go well.
 Well, how come?
 Although a personal injury attorney may want to help you, there are various factors as to why they could have rejected your case.
 Here are five reasons why a Utah personal injury attorney can decline to take on your case.

 Statute of Limitations

-Nobody wants to sustain injuries, however, proof of injuries can strengthen your personal injury case.
-Due to the work a personal injury case takes, it may not be in the attorney’s best interest to take on too simple of a case as compensation would be too small anyway.
+Nobody wants to sustain injuries; however, proof of injuries can strengthen your injury case.
+Due to the work a personal injury case takes, it may not be in the attorney’s best interest to take on too simple a case as compensation would be too small anyway.

 Although you are confident that the other party is at fault for an accident, evidence could prove that you were partially at fault.
 In a case like this, you may have contributed to the cause of the accident, called “contributory negligence”.
 If an attorney suspects that you were at fault, they may reject your case.